- MOEC

 47 |

-For those over 23, the National Living Wage is INR 1086 per hour.
+For those over 23, the National living costs in the UK are INR 1075 per hour.

-The hourly adult rate for workers between the ages of 21 and 22 is INR 1061.
-Though slightly lower than the National Living Wage, it guarantees that young adults get compensation for their work.
+The hourly adult rate for workers between the ages of 21 and 22 is INR 1050.
+Though slightly lower than the National living costs in the UK, it guarantees that young adults get compensation for their work.

-For workers between the ages of 18 and 20, the development rate is INR 780 per hour.
-This rate demonstrates the value of paying young workers who are just beginning their careers fair compensation.
+The development rate for employees between the ages of 18 and 20 is INR 773 per hour.
+This rate demonstrates the value of paying fair compensation to young workers who are just beginning their careers.

-The hourly rate for workers aged 16 to 17 is INR 550.
+The average salary UK for workers aged 16 to 17 is INR 544.
 This rate applies to those who are just starting employment and have to work and attend school at the same time.

 Regardless of nationality, full-time workers are entitled to the minimum wage rate in UK.
 However, the UK minimum wage system considers age and the job sector as determining factors.
 Employees aged 18, 18 to 20, 21 to 22 and above 23 working in different work areas are entitled to different salaries.